Norbs89/camping-site-frontend/README.md

 This repository is for the frontend files. for backend files, [click here!](https://github.com/Norbs89/camping-site-backend)

+## Version 0.7.2

+- "Dashboard" page has been partially populated and styled.
+- Fixed a bug where endless requests were sent to database.
+- Minor code refactors.

 ## Version 0.7.1

 - Calls to custom endpoint are handled to serve up logged in user profile.